F5Networks/f5-telemetry-streaming/docs/userguide/installation.rst

 .. _installcurl-ref:

-Installing Telemetry Services using cURL from the Linux shell
+Installing Telemetry Streaming using cURL from the Linux shell
 `````````````````````````````````````````````````````````````

-If you want to use cURL to install Telemetry Services, use the following command syntax.
+If you want to use cURL to install Telemetry Streaming, use the following command syntax.
 First, set the file name and the BIG-IP IP address and credentials, making sure you use the appropriate RPM file name, including build number (36 in the following example), and BIG-IP credentials.

 .. code-block:: shell

-    FN=f5-telemetry-3.0.0-36.noarch.rpm
+    FN=f5-telemetry-1.0.0-1.noarch.rpm

     CREDS=admin:password